 There are steps you must take in order to become a lab technician:

 - Get your high school diploma or GED.

 - Enroll in a community college or trade school.

 - You generally need at least a diploma or associate’s degree to get hired as a lab technician.

 - Make sure whatever program you choose is accredited by the National Accrediting Agency For Clinical Laboratory Science (NAACLS).

-- You can also choose to go on and get a bachelor’s or even a master’s degree in medical laboratory science, but that isn’t necessary to get an entry-level position.
+- You may choose to go on and get a bachelor’s or even a master’s degree in laboratory science, but that isn’t necessary to get an entry-level position.

-- Once you’ve graduated and have your degree or certificate, get certified and licensed.
+- Once you’ve graduated and have your diploma or degree, get certified and licensed in your state.

-- With most certifications, you’ll need an associate’s degree minimally.
+- With most certifications you’ll need at least an associate’s degree.

 - Take continuing education to keep your license current.